Pro-me3us/raven-root/README.md

 To switch boot modes, repeat steps 3-7.

-For bash menu option 3) booting with Magisk support, install the Magisk Manager APK (v24.3+ recommended) from within FireOS. https://github.com/topjohnwu/Magisk/releases, ignore the notice about required additional steps.
+For bash menu option '3) booting with Magisk support', install the Magisk Manager APK (v24.3+ recommended) from within FireOS. https://github.com/topjohnwu/Magisk/releases, ignore the notice about required additional steps.

 **IMPORTANT:** This exploit is non-persistent and will require reconnecting your computer after a reboot.
 The exploit is run entirely in memory, and will not modify your Cube. **DO NOT FLASH ANY MODIFIED IMAGES, OR INSTALL MAGISK THROUGH TWRP!** This will cause an authentication error / soft brick when rebooting without the exploit present.<br><br><br><br><br>